 The 90-minute rule: Work in 90-minute blocks aligned with your brain's natural ultradian rhythms.
 Time your supplement dose 30 minutes before starting a block.

 Temperature manipulation: Cool environments enhance focus.
-Taking supplements then working in a 65-68°F room maximizes cognitive performance.
+Taking supplements and working in a 65-68°F room maximizes cognitive performance.

 Strategic caffeine cycling: If your supplement contains caffeine, cycling off one day per week prevents tolerance buildup.